 Administration of National House

-37. (1) The Director-General of the Department may, in consultation with the chairperson of the National House and subject to the laws governing the public service, second or designate as many officers from the Department as he or she considers necessary, to discharge the administrative work of the National House.
+37. (1) The Director-General of the Department may, in consultation with the chairperson of the National House and subject to the laws governing the public service, second or designate officers from the Department to discharge the administrative work of the National House.

 (2) The Director-General of the Department must, in terms of the laws governing the public service and in consultation with the chairperson of the National House, appoint a person as Secretary to the House, who must—